 Across Peabody’s business units, Inclusion & Diversity Advisory Boards (IDAB) exist to develop goals and strategies that include promoting an inclusive culture and recruiting and retaining a high-performance workforce that reflects the company’s diverse business platform.
 IDABs are comprised of employees who are representative of varied backgrounds, from all levels of the organization.
-IDAB is sponsored globally by two female executives, Amy Schwetz, Executive Vice President and Chief Financial Officer, and Verona Dorch, Executive Vice President, Chief Legal Officer, Government Affairs and Corporate Secretary.
+IDAB is sponsored globally by Amy Schwetz, Executive Vice President and Chief Financial Officer, and Charles Meintjes, Executive Vice President – Corporate Services and Chief Commercial Officer.
 IDABs are active at our U.S. and Australia operations and in our St. Louis corporate office, championing recruitment strategies and other initiatives such as culture-enhancing activities and mining-promotion events, all to support business goals.
 All employees are welcome to join and support the important work being done by these groups.

 A Pledge to Act on Diversity & Inclusion

 While Peabody’s inclusion programs are formalized in policy and practice – embedded in our Equal Employment Opportunity, Anti-Discrimination and Anti-Harassment policy and the Code of Business Conduct and Ethics – another important step has recently been taken to drive inclusion and diversity practices across all areas of the business.

 In May 2018, Peabody President and Chief Executive Officer Glenn Kellow signed the CEO Action for Diversity & Inclusion™ Pledge on behalf of the company.
 CEO Action for Diversity & Inclusion is known as the largest CEO-driven business commitment for inclusive workplaces, with more than 450 signatories.
 By signing the pledge, Peabody commits to a deliberate focus on: